fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 ## Congratulations!

 Congratulations, you finished the codelab!

 ### What we've covered:

-* Using Gemini CLI for common developer tasks
+* How to use Gemini CLI to enhance the Developer Experience leveraging state-of-the-art AI.

 ### What's next: